coryjett/Rancher-to-Solo/README.md

 ![High Level Canary](/images/high-level-canary.svg)

-## Deploy a sample app
+## Deploy a sample app and configure routing

 Enable instio sidecar injection

 `kubectl label namespace default istio-injection=enabled`

-Create a sample pod
+Deploy a modified version of the [bookinfo](https://github.com/istio/istio/tree/master/samples/bookinfo) application

+`kubectl apply -f bookinfo.yaml`

+Configure bookinfo for routing using the Rancher

-`kubectl apply -f bookinfo.yml`
+`kubectl apply -f bookinfo-routing.yaml`

+Confirm you can hit the deployed application by navigating to `http://productpage.my.org:8080/`

 ## Create a tag for the new revision